Wednesday, February 24, 2021

 Why Christ must be the only way

-"By the works of the law (living by moral standards) no one will be justified…" i.e. declared righteous, whole, in right standing with God - accepted, approved, and fully embraced by God and in tune with ourselves, others, and the rest of creation.
+"By the works of the law (living by God’s moral standards) no one will be justified"—that is, declared righteous, whole, and in right standing with God; accepted, approved, and fully embraced by Him, while also being in tune with ourselves, others, and the rest of creation.

-When we understand what Paul is saying, we realize that our only hope or chance of God's acceptance and our wholeness is through Christ - his good or right efforts done on our behalf and ¹assigned to us as a gift.
-There is no other way to be restored to God i.e. living perfectly according to God's (or any other) standards won't pass because we simply can't do it.
-Everyone comes up short.
+When we truly grasp what Paul means here, we see that our only hope of God's acceptance and our wholeness lies in Christ—His perfect efforts done on our behalf and ¹assigned to us as a gift.
+There is no other way to be restored to God.
+Living perfectly according to God's standards (or any other moral code) simply won't work because no one can do it.
+Everyone falls short.

 Why?

-Christ alone fulfilled the just requirements of perfectly ²honoring God by loving Him with all his heart, soul, mind, and strength, even to the point of death (and then raised himself back to life as proof he accomplished this and was who He claimed to be...the way, the truth, and the life).
-Name another person - religious founder or not - who did this?
+Christ alone perfectly honored God by loving Him with all His heart, soul, mind, and strength, even unto death.
+He then raised Himself back to life as proof of His accomplishment and identity as the way, the truth, and the life.
+Name another person—religious founder or otherwise—who has done this.
 No one else ever has or ever will.
-He is the only one who lived His entire life carrying out His Father's desires perfectly.
+He alone lived His entire life carrying out His Father's will and desires perfectly.

-The good news is He offers to assign this perfectly lived out (righteousness) life to us as a gift... who haven't earned it, lived it, deserve it or ever can or will.
-For all the above reasons, Christ is the only solution and our only hope.
+The good news is that He offers to assign this perfectly lived righteousness to us as a gift, even though we haven't earned it, lived it, or deserved it—and never could or will.
+For these reasons, Christ is our only solution and only hope.

-To acknowledge this doesn't sit well with our rebellious independence and attempts to be our own god i.e. our own deliverer and provider.
-Pursuing life independent of God was first attempted by Adam and has continued to this very day.
-We all take this approach.
+To acknowledge this doesn't sit well with our rebellious independence—our desire to be our own god, deliverer, and provider.
+Pursuing life apart from God began with Adam and continues today; we all do it.

-The problem with this approach is it's not about how well you walk a path, it's about recognizing you never will walk any path well enough to align yourself with and honor God as He deserves.
-Only Christ did this and only he has the right to bestow His achievements on us as a gift.
-Only he can justify us (rightly align us)...we can never justify ourselves.
+The problem with this approach is that it's not about how well you walk a path; it's about recognizing you never will walk any path well enough to align yourself with and honor God as He deserves.
+Only Christ did this, and only he has the right to bestow His achievements on us as a gift.
+Only he can justify us and align us with God - we can never do it ourselves.

-This is good news since this offer is for anyone who will humbly recognize their need for it and receive it.
-When they do they will be immediately and perfectly restored back to God.
-God has made a way for all of us to be perfect in His eyes and fully accepted and embraced by Him.
+This is profoundly good news, because the offer is for anyone who humbly recognizes their need and receives His offer.
+In that moment, they are immediately and perfectly restored to God.
+He has made a way for all of us to be perfect in His eyes and fully embraced by Him.

-This cuts to the heart of our arrogance and stubborn belief that with enough time and effort we can somehow ³be made right with God and make God accept us (or do enough good to outweigh the bad) and save ourselves - enter Nirvana...become self-actualized... do enough rosaries, hail Mary's, or any other promise of self-salvation offered.
+This cuts to the heart of our arrogance and stubborn belief that with enough time and effort, we can make ourselves right with God, and outweigh the bad with good, or achieve self-salvation through rituals or striving.

-Our real problem isn't that Christ is the only way to God but that in order for us to be restored back to God at all, it must be done for us, not by us.
+Our deepest problem isn't that Christ is the only way—it's that restoration must be done for us, not by us.
 God must do it because we cannot.
-We do not like being told we are not the captain of our own spiritual deliverance or salvation i.e. we are not our own god but must answer to another; to the Creator and Sustainer of life, love, and all things.
+We resist being told we aren't the captains of our own spiritual fate; that we aren't our own god but must depend on the true Creator and Sustainer of life, love, and all things.

-We are not that person and never will be regardless of what path we take and how hard we pursue it.
+We are not that person—and never will be—no matter what path we take or how fiercely we pursue it.

-If in fact Christ was simply another way of gaining a right standing with God by good or right conduct, it is understandable why some would see Him as simply one among many ways to God.
-But this is not what Christ says or offers.
-Christ said He was the way to God.
-Or to use Paul's words, "By the works of the law no one will be justified."
-Christ is the only way to God.
+If Christ were merely another way to God through good conduct, it might make sense to see Him as one option among many.
+But that's not what He claims or offers.
+He said He is the way to God.
+Or, in Paul's words: "By the works of the law no one will be justified."
+Christ is the only way.

-For a further discussion and what it means to be righteous click here
+For a discussion of what it means to be righteous, click here

-For a further discussion on why Christ is our only way to be in right standing with God click here
+For a further discussion on why Christ is our only way to be right with God, click here.

-For a further discussion on our alienation from God and the solution, click here
+For a discussion on our alienation from God and the solution, click here

 For a further discussion on the difference between religion and Christ, click here

-For a discussion on the meaning of the "broad and narrow way" click here
+For a discussion of the meaning of the "broad and narrow way" click here

 _______________________________

-¹Honor he rightfully deserves as the Giver and Sustainer of life, love and all things.
+¹The honor He rightfully deserves as the Giver and Sustainer of life, love, and all things.

 ²We are assuming that there is absolute right and wrong.
 For those who believe everything is relative, you may find the following two links helpful.